Energy Systems Postdoctoral Researcher

 We are committed to a diverse and equitable workforce with an inclusive culture that values and celebrates the diversity of our people, talents, ideas, experiences, and perspectives.
 This is essential to innovation and creativity for continued success of the Laboratory’s mission.

-We have an opening for a Postdoctoral Researcher in climate change mitigation and energy systems analyses to develop and pursue research addressing the large-scale climate mitigation potential of biomass carbon removal and storage in the United States, focusing primarily on technologies, technoeconomic analysis, social/policy impacts, and systems for a sustainable and secure energy future.
+We have an opening for a Postdoctoral Researcher in climate change mitigation, at the energy-food-water nexus, to develop and pursue research addressing the large-scale mitigation potential of carbon dioxide removal (CDR) methods (incl. ecological and geological) and agrivoltaics in the United States.
+This research will also include aspects of sentiment analysis around carbon management technologies (e.g. CDR and Carbon Capture, Utilization, and Storage), social/policy impacts, and systems for a sustainable and secure energy future.
 The Energy Systems Postdoctoral Researcher will support and lead projects in our diverse energy portfolio spanning carbon drawdown, measurement reporting and verification frameworks, and community engagement.
 In this role, you will contribute to Livermore’s Carbon Initiative, with the ambitious goal of rolling back the causes of climate change.
-This position is in the Energy group within the Atmospheric, Earth, and Energy Division.
+This position is in the Energy & Carbon Management group within the Atmospheric, Earth, and Energy Division.
+This posting may be used to hire more than one postdoctoral researcher.

 In this role you will: